bwyan/100-days-of-code/log.md

 Like many decisions I've made with this game, I think there's more benefit to this in theory than there is for getting the game done quickly.
 If I were under a tight deadline, this might be an area where I could cut corners.

 **Todo**:

--[ ] Finish the methods needed to fight enemies.
+- [ ] Finish the methods needed to fight enemies.
--[ ] Build the methods needed to "exit" a level and go to the next one.
+- [ ] Build the methods needed to "exit" a level and go to the next one.
--[ ] Build a level editor.
+- [ ] Build a level editor.
--[ ] Build the game levels.
+- [ ] Build the game levels.
--[ ] Helper UI for various states: game over, winning, etc.
+- [ ] Helper UI for various states: game over, winning, etc.
--[ ] Bonus: move the map to a scrolling tile map.
+- [ ] Bonus: move the map to a scrolling tile map.

 **Link to work:** [Into the Dungeon (Repo)](https://github.com/bwyan/fcc-dungeon).

 ### Day 76: April 7, 2017

 **Today's Progress**:

--[x] Finish the methods needed to fight enemies, kill them, and pick up their treasures.
+- [x] Finish the methods needed to fight enemies, kill them, and pick up their treasures.

 **Thoughts:** Combat is done!
 It took quite a few methods, but that's because I'm trying to keep them small and single-purposed whenever I can.
 As far as helper methods go, the last thing I need to do is support level changing.

 **Todo**:

--[ ] Add a method that makes the enemy attack the player.
+- [ ] Add a method that makes the enemy attack the player.
--[ ] Build a 'cover' for the map to support dark mode (only see a few squares around the player at a time).
+- [ ] Build a 'cover' for the map to support dark mode (only see a few squares around the player at a time).
--[ ] Build a second test level to prep for changing levles.
+- [ ] Build a second test level to prep for changing levles.
--[ ] Build the methods needed to "exit" a level and go to the next one.
+- [ ] Build the methods needed to "exit" a level and go to the next one.
--[ ] Build a level editor.
+- [ ] Build a level editor.
--[ ] Build the game levels.
+- [ ] Build the game levels.
--[ ] Helper UI for various states: game over, winning, etc.
+- [ ] Helper UI for various states: game over, winning, etc.
--[ ] Bonus: change the map from fixed to scrollable.
+- [ ] Bonus: change the map from fixed to scrollable.

 **Link to work:** [Into the Dungeon (Repo)](https://github.com/bwyan/fcc-dungeon).

 ### Day 77: April 8, 2017

 **Today's Progress**:

--[x] Fixed a bug in `getEnemyIndex`that broke combat in optimized builds.
+- [x] Fixed a bug in `getEnemyIndex`that broke combat in optimized builds.
--[x] Add a method that makes the enemy attack the player.
+- [x] Add a method that makes the enemy attack the player.

 **Thoughts:** Didn't have a lot of time for this session, but I fixed two important things.
 I learned never to rely on `.constructor.name` as a way of testing the class name of an object, becuase your build tools might change the name.
 I also made it so enemies fight back.
 The game should be a little more challenging now.

 **Todo**:

--[ ] Build a 'cover' for the map to support dark mode (only see a few squares around the player at a time).
+- [ ] Build a 'cover' for the map to support dark mode (only see a few squares around the player at a time).
--[ ] Build a second test level to prep for changing levels.
+- [ ] Build a second test level to prep for changing levels.
--[ ] Build the methods needed to "exit" a level and go to the next one.
+- [ ] Build the methods needed to "exit" a level and go to the next one.
--[ ] Build a level editor.
+- [ ] Build a level editor.
--[ ] Build the game levels.
+- [ ] Build the game levels.
--[ ] Helper UI for various states: game over, winning, etc.
+- [ ] Helper UI for various states: game over, winning, etc.
--[ ] Bonus: change the map from fixed to scrollable.
+- [ ] Bonus: change the map from fixed to scrollable.

 **Link to work:** [Into the Dungeon (Repo)](https://github.com/bwyan/fcc-dungeon).
 [Into the Dungeon (Deploy)](https://bwyan.github.io/fcc-dungeon)

 ### Day 78: April 9, 2017

 **Today's Progress**:

--[x] Added spread operators (`{...something}`) to methods that update state.
+- [x] Added spread operators (`{...something}`) to methods that update state.

 **Thoughts:**  I wasn't using spread operators before, which means I was directly mutating state (bad idea in React).
 A side effect of fixing that was that I introduced a bug in which some of the methods created race conditions if they call `setState` and also call another method that calls `setState`.
 They weren't showing up before because I was mutating state directly instead of working with potentially outdated copies of the state.
 I fixed it by putting the `setState` call before the other function call.

 **Todo**:

--[ ] Build a 'cover' for the map to support dark mode (only see a few squares around the player at a time).
+- [ ] Build a 'cover' for the map to support dark mode (only see a few squares around the player at a time).
--[ ] Build a second test level to prep for changing levels.
+- [ ] Build a second test level to prep for changing levels.
--[ ] Build the methods needed to "exit" a level and go to the next one.
+- [ ] Build the methods needed to "exit" a level and go to the next one.
--[ ] Build a level editor.
+- [ ] Build a level editor.
--[ ] Build the game levels.
+- [ ] Build the game levels.
--[ ] Helper UI for various states: game over, winning, etc.
+- [ ] Helper UI for various states: game over, winning, etc.
--[ ] Bonus: change the map from fixed to scrollable.
+- [ ] Bonus: change the map from fixed to scrollable.

 **Link to work:** [Into the Dungeon (Repo)](https://github.com/bwyan/fcc-dungeon).
 [Into the Dungeon (Deploy)](https://bwyan.github.io/fcc-dungeon)

 ### Day 79: April 10, 2017

 **Today's Progress**:

--[x] Build a 'cover' for the map to support dark mode (only see a few squares around the player at a time).
+- [x] Build a 'cover' for the map to support dark mode (only see a few squares around the player at a time).
--[x] Allow dark mode to be toggled in code.
+- [x] Allow dark mode to be toggled in code.

 **Thoughts:**

--[x] Build a 'cover' for the map to support dark mode (only see a few squares around the player at a time).
--[x] Allow dark mode to be toggled in code.
+Worked great!

 **Todo**:

--[ ] Refactor code into modules to reduce the number of methods in App.js.
+- [ ] Refactor code into modules to reduce the number of methods in App.js.
--[ ] Add UI to toggle dark mode.
+- [ ] Add UI to toggle dark mode.
--[ ] Build a second test level to prep for changing levels.
+- [ ] Build a second test level to prep for changing levels.
--[ ] Build the methods needed to "exit" a level and go to the next one.
+- [ ] Build the methods needed to "exit" a level and go to the next one.
--[ ] Build a level editor.
+- [ ] Build a level editor.
--[ ] Build the game levels.
+- [ ] Build the game levels.
--[ ] Helper UI for various states: game over, winning, etc.
+- [ ] Helper UI for various states: game over, winning, etc.
--[ ] Bonus: change the map from fixed to scrollable.
+- [ ] Bonus: change the map from fixed to scrollable.

 **Link to work:** [Into the Dungeon (Repo)](https://github.com/bwyan/fcc-dungeon).
 [Into the Dungeon (Deploy)](https://bwyan.github.io/fcc-dungeon)

 ### Day 80: April 11, 2017

 **Today's Progress**:

--[x] Refactor code into modules to reduce the number of methods in App.js.
+- [x] Refactor code into modules to reduce the number of methods in App.js.

 **Thoughts:**
 I feel like I have way too many `this` bindings in the app's constructor, but I'm not sure how to reduce them.
 Many of my helper functions need to access `this.state`, and without binding `this` in the App component, I'm not sure how to make it work.
 However, it's nice to have my App component be so much smaller, even if it's not totally optimized.

 **Todo**:

--[ ] Add UI to toggle dark mode.
+- [ ] Add UI to toggle dark mode.
--[ ] Build a second test level to prep for changing levels.
+- [ ] Build a second test level to prep for changing levels.
--[ ] Build the methods needed to "exit" a level and go to the next one.
+- [ ] Build the methods needed to "exit" a level and go to the next one.
--[ ] Build a level editor.
+- [ ] Build a level editor.
--[ ] Build the game levels.
+- [ ] Build the game levels.
--[ ] Helper UI for various states: game over, winning, etc.
+- [ ] Helper UI for various states: game over, winning, etc.
--[ ] Bonus: change the map from fixed to scrollable.
+- [ ] Bonus: change the map from fixed to scrollable.

 **Link to work:** [Into the Dungeon (Repo)](https://github.com/bwyan/fcc-dungeon).
 [Into the Dungeon (Deploy)](https://bwyan.github.io/fcc-dungeon)

 ### Day 81: April 18, 2017

 **Today's Progress**:

--[x] Add UI to toggle dark mode.
+- [x] Add UI to toggle dark mode.

 **Thoughts:**
 That took way too long.
 After a week off, I had forgotten how I planned to implement dark mode, which meant I lost a bunch of time implementing it the wrong way (and troubleshooting it when it didn't work).
 I also used `.map` where I should have been using`.forEach`, which caused a problem that took me a while to debug.
 Finally, I had an issue with a race condition, which reminded me that I shouldn't try to both call setState and call another method that calls setState within the same function.

 **Todo**:

--[ ] Build a second test level to prep for changing levels.
+- [ ] Build a second test level to prep for changing levels.
--[ ] Build the methods needed to "exit" a level and go to the next one.
+- [ ] Build the methods needed to "exit" a level and go to the next one.
--[ ] Build a level editor.
+- [ ] Build a level editor.
--[ ] Build the game levels.
+- [ ] Build the game levels.
--[ ] Helper UI for various states: game over, winning, etc.
+- [ ] Helper UI for various states: game over, winning, etc.
--[ ] Build the game over procedure.
+- [ ] Build the game over procedure.
--[ ] Bonus: change the map from fixed to scrollable.
+- [ ] Bonus: change the map from fixed to scrollable.

 **Link to work:** [Into the Dungeon (Repo)](https://github.com/bwyan/fcc-dungeon).
 [Into the Dungeon (Deploy)](https://bwyan.github.io/fcc-dungeon)

 ### Day 82: April 19, 2017

 **Today's Progress**:

--[x] Build a second test level to prep for changing levels.
+- [x] Build a second test level to prep for changing levels.
--[x] Build the methods needed to "exit" a level and go to the next one.
+- [x] Build the methods needed to "exit" a level and go to the next one.

 **Thoughts:**
 This worked fairly well, albeit with two issues I need to learn more about and then address.